Offensive Coaching Staff

 He and his wife, Diane, reside in Kettering, OH and have three children- Nicholas, Jacklyn, and Luke David.

-Austin King has joined the Flyer football staff as the offensive line coach.
-King, 33, is a native of Cincinnati who was an NFL offensive lineman for the Tampa Bay Buccaneers and Atlanta Falcons from 2003-06.
+Austin King is in his third year with the Flyers and his first year as offensive coordinator.
+King, 36, is a native of Cincinnati who was an NFL offensive lineman for the Tampa Bay Buccaneers and Atlanta Falcons from 2003-06.

 King was a three-sport captain and First Team All-Ohio football player for Purcell Marian High School.
 After graduating as the salutorian of his high school class, he went on to Northwestern University, where he was a four-year starter.
 King was three-time Honorable Mention All- Big 10, and a three-time winner of the Randy Walker Wildcat Warrior Award.
 He was twice named Academic All-Big 10 and a two-time Verizon Academic All-District selection.
 He was team captain as a senior.